michaelnisi/blake/README.md

 The `paths` object defines input paths, where the two required directories are `data` and `templates`.
 From `data` blake loads general input data; from `templates` templates.
 The two optional directories are `resources` and `posts`.
 The content of `resources` is copied to output as it is.
 The `posts` directory hosts blog posts.

-The `views` object is a map of user-written functions which implement the actual generation of output artifacts.
+The `views` object is a map of user-written functions that implement the actual generation of output artifacts.
 Theses functions are mapped by template name.

 ## Input

-At the top of each input file blake expects a JSON string that is interpreted as header and provides parameters for generating.
+At the top of each input file blake expects a JSON string that is interpreted as header providing transformation parameters.
 Besides it can contain additional user defined data—a raw version of the header is passed to the `bake` methods of the views.
-The input data for a blog entry could look like the following:
+Input data for a blog entry could look like so:

     {
       "title": "Example",